-The Church At Alden Bridge is a Reformed Baptist church located in the Alden Bridge neighborhood of The Woodlands, Texas.
+The Church at Alden Bridge is an expository preaching church that holds to the tenets of the Protestant Reformation: Grace Alone, Faith Alone, Christ Alone, Scripture Alone, and the Glory of God Alone.
 We are part of the Southern Baptists of Texas as well as the Southern Baptist Convention.
 For a more detailed look at who we are, please see our statement of faith and recommended links below.

 Statement of Faith

 We believe the Bible to be the Word of God, inerrant in the original manuscripts, and our authority for faith and practice.
 We believe in the plenary, verbal inspiration of the scriptures.

 (2 Timothy 3:16-17; 2 Peter 1:20-21)

 Section 2: The Trinity.

 God exists eternally as three distinct persons (Father, Son, and Holy Spirit) in one divine essence.
 This essence remains undivided even though each person of the Godhead possesses the fullness of the divine essence.
 The Father, Son, and Holy Spirit are all without beginning, being one God, who is not to be divided in nature and being but only to be distinguished by the several relative properties and personal relations peculiar to each person.
 There is no other God, nor has there ever been any other God, besides the triune Godhead.